Introduction

 "duration": 1950

-• demand: [required] An array of the required capacity demands for the task.
+• “demand”: [required] An array of the required capacity demands for the task.
 The structure of each demand object is identical to that of the capacity object in the fleet entity defined above.
 Each capacity item consists of a name (string) and its available units (integer).
 The specified names must match those defined in the capacity object of the fleet entity.
+For example, if a job requires capacity for two seats and 20 packages, you would define the demand as follows:

 Example: